hsus/changeforanimals/_campaigns/advancing-science-without-suffering.md

 image: "/assets/images/campaigns/campaign-science1.jpg"
 icon: "/assets/images/icons/icon-chimp.svg"
-caption: Science offers promising new approaches to cosmetics and toxicity testing, saving animals from torturous lives in labs.
+caption: "It’s time to end the use of animals in cosmetic and toxicity tests.
+By promoting new alternatives and banning animal testing, we can save animals from torturous lives in labs."

 goal_layout: